 I found that the in-room information binder was carefully researched and prepared with loads of useful information, including dining recommendations and all kinds of interesting facts and references about the area.
 As a writer, I really appreciated the effort that went into preparing that resource.

-Finally, our hosts filled a welcome basket to the brim with locally made treats… and included a handwritten card with a personal note.
-This was such a thoughtful touch that went a long way to really making us feel special.
+Finally, my hosts filled a welcome basket to the brim with locally made treats… and included a handwritten card with a personal note.
+This was such a thoughtful touch that went a long way to really making me feel special.
 Sometimes, it’s the smallest gesture of hospitality that leaves the best impression.

-Phil and Sylvia filled our gift basket with local chocolates, handmade soaps, flower seeds, cookies, Cape Cod chips, saltwater taffy, and other candies.
-It was an assortment of goodness that we took home that extended our memories beyond our stay.
+Phil and Sylvia filled my gift basket with local chocolates, handmade soaps, flower seeds, cookies, Cape Cod chips, saltwater taffy, and other candies.
+It was an assortment of goodness that I took home that extended my memories beyond my stay.

 While I loved each of the samples, I especially enjoyed the Cranberry Toffee candy from Robin’s Toffee by the Sea in Yarmouth, and the Lavendar Rosemary Soap by Hyannis-based Summer House Natural Soaps.

 The Historic Main House